zype/zype.github.io/api_docs/3rd-party-CRM-integration.md

   }
 }
 {% endhighlight %}
-For a full listed of supported API commands please visit our API documentation: http://dev.zype.com/api_docs/consumers/
+For a full listed of supported API commands please visit our API documentation: [Zype Consumer API Documentation](http://dev.zype.com/api_docs/consumers/)

 ### Step 3: Create a subscription for a Zype consumer